MAYAC Youth Philanthropy Mini-Grant

 Eligibility: All Midland County Youth of school age (kindergarten through grade 12) will be eligible to apply.
 While more than one grant may be submitted, only one grant will be awarded per Youth per rolling calendar year.
 Note that all projects must be completed in the same rolling calendar year (i.e., a grant gifted in Oct 2019 must be used by Oct 2020).

-Evaluation Process: The Midland County Youth Action Council will review requests most months during the academic year.
-The MCYAC Coordinator will review requests for the remainder of the calendar year using Council approved evaluation process.
-Requests are due by day 15.
+Evaluation Process: The Midland Area Youth Action Council will review requests most months during the academic year.
+The MAYAC Coordinator will review requests for the remainder of the calendar year using Council approved evaluation process.
+Requests are due by the 15th of the month.

 - Impact: Potential to improve organization services; potential to provide unique service to an under-served population